Toloka/docs/en/guide/_includes/faq/adding-tasks-to-the-pool/training-without-correct-responses.md

 You can't create a training like this, because for the response to be counted as correct it must exactly match the control text.

-For projects using free text input or attached files, you can make a pre-selection task with non-automatic acceptance.
+For projects using free text input or attached files, you can make a pre-selection task with manual review.
 You can admit good Tolokers to your main pool based on their skill.

 {% endcut %}